dr-evo/sins2-autocast/docs/bug-tracking/backlog/ability_list.md

   - coil shock - FIXED (priority, aoe) - prioritize capitals, have at least 3 chain targets
 - hoshiko
   - repair droids - WONTFIX (no issues)
-  - recharger droid - filter - FIXED, ignore subcaps, ignore crippled
+  - recharger droid - FIXED (filter) - ignore subcaps, ignore crippled   TODO : add subcaps as low priority if there is nothing to repair or no caps to recharge
 - javelis
   - breaker missile - WONTFIX (no issues)
 - ogrov
   - torpedo targeting override - WONTFIX (no issues)
 - kol
   - beam - WONTFIX (no issues)
-  - fusillade - TODO - consider ignoring e.g. scouts
+  - fusillade - FIXED (trigger) - only trigger if threats are around (ignore e.g. scouts)
-  - force field - TODO - consider triggering only if shields below 90% not to trigger on chip damage
+  - force field - FIXED (trigger) - trigger only if at least 10% shields lost and recently damaged
-  - finest hour - TODO - consider ignoring e.g. scouts
+  - finest hour - FIXED (trigger) - only trigger if threats are around (ignore e.g. scouts)
 - sova
   - missile battery - FIXED (filter) - target on itself  TODO avoid targeting on e.g. scouts
   - mass production - FIXED (overlap) - TODO fix trigger on starbase/takadaran/sova building